 There are many walks all round the village, all of which are well signed and have approximate timings.
-There is a sentier des fromageries (cheese-makers’ route) that will take you down to Gruyères, past some of the cheese making farms.
-There is also a botanical walk on the Vudalla opposite.
-This takes about four hours and there are many beautiful views and flowers to see.
-A trip up to the Moléson will afford many panoramic views and a good walk back to the village.
+The sentier des fromageries (cheese-makers’ route) will take you down to Gruyères, past some of the cheese making farms.
+The botanical walk on the Vudalla mountain, opposite the chalet, takes about four hours and there are many beautiful views and flowers to see.
+A trip up to the Moléson summit will afford many panoramic views and a good walk back to the village.

-It is possible to take the lifts up and walk down.
-The funicular railway is open daily from June to mid October from 9am until 6pm.
-In July and August the lift is open until 11pm on Friday and Saturday should you wish to have dinner at either Plan Francey or in the Observatory.
+It is possible to take the lifts up and walk down – or vice versa.
+The funicular railway is open daily in summer from June to mid-October from 9am until 6pm.
+In July and August the lift is open until 11pm on Friday and Saturday should you wish to have dinner at either Plan Francey or at Le Sommet (summit).

 Click here for information on the various walks around La Taupiniere and Moleson.